 2 – No agreed industry standard of measure

 Employee Engagement surveys and tooling are everywhere.

 But which one do you pick?
 Ideally the one that helps you solve your problems.
-(Hint, none of them will help solve delivery and growth problems – people do that).

 And so, you go to the marketplace and you buy the one that fits your budget, sounds impressive or has decent copy on their website.